How Does Jersey Rank for Life Expectancy?

 Here's something that should be of interest, especially if your goal is to live a long and healthy life.

-A new list is out from the folks at 24/7 Wall St on which states you can expect longer life expectancy.
+According to a list from the folks at 24/7 Wall St on which states you can expect longer life expectancy.
 The data used in this report comes from the National Association for Public Health and Information Systems, where the expectancy and figures were analyzed for babies born between 2010 and 2015.

 Of course, the state we're all most interested in is New Jersey, right?
 Well, the Garden State rates very highly in the report.